Thomas-Elder/cosc2467.assignment-one/README.md

 the data as portable as possible, patient health care information will be stored as an XML document.
 The Government has not finally decided on all the information that should be stored, but it must include at least:

-1.The name of the patient
+1. The name of the patient
-2.The gender of the patient
+2. The gender of the patient
-3.Date of birth (think of an efficient way to serialize this) 4.Blood type
+3. Date of birth (think of an efficient way to serialize this)
+4. Blood type
-5.Any known allergies
+5. Any known allergies
-6.Any known adverse drug reactions
+6. Any known adverse drug reactions
-7.Any chronic conditions
+7. Any chronic conditions
-8.Languages spoken
+8. Languages spoken
-9.Information about each visit to a medical practitioner, including:
+9. Information about each visit to a medical practitioner, including:
-(a) the type of practitioner, and associated information (b) the date of the visit
+  1. the type of practitioner, and associated information
+  2. the date of the visit
-(c) the patient’s symptoms
+  3. the patient’s symptoms
-(d) the diagnosis
+  4. the diagnosis
-(e) the prescription (if any)
+  5. the prescription (if any)
 10. Information about any hospital admissions, including:
-(a) date of admission and discharge
+  1. date of admission and discharge
-(b) reason for admission
+  2. reason for admission
-(c) procedures performed
+  3. procedures performed

-Your task is to write the following-
+Your task is to write the following:

 1. Sample XML document depicting information of two patients (5 marks)
-2. XML DTD – you must connect XML document to this external DTD (5 marks) Name your documents as Patient.xml and Patient.dtd.
-You will be marked on the following criteria-
+2. XML DTD – you must connect XML document to this external DTD (5 marks)

+Name your documents as Patient.xml and Patient.dtd.
+You will be marked on the following criteria:
-• You must use a data-centric approach.
+* You must use a data-centric approach.
-• Element and attribute names must have meaningful semantics.
+* Element and attribute names must have meaningful semantics.
-• You must include descriptive comments where appropriate, including detailed comments describing the model and why you have chosen to model the data as you have.
+* You must include descriptive comments where appropriate, including detailed comments describing the model and why you have chosen to model the data as you have.
-• Patient.xml must validate against Patient.dtd.
-Validation errors
-would lead to heavy penalty.
+* Patient.xml must validate against Patient.dtd.
+Validation errors would lead to heavy penalty.

 ### Task 2 [10 marks] – XSD
 The DatabaseInventory.dtd file is an external DTD, existing in a separate file from the XML file (DatabaseInventory.xml) referencing it.
 Both of these files have been supplied as a zipped archive called SupportingFiles.zip.

 #### DatabaseInventory.dtd
 ```
 <!ELEMENT DatabaseInventory (DatabaseName+)>